yegor256/blog/_drafts/_juniors.md

   * Can you make an online shop to sell my homemade cookies?

-  * Can you make an app to help me track my gym excersise results?
+  * Can you make an app to help me track my gym exercise results?

   * Can you win $1,000 in the next hackathon?